learn-by-doing-organization/learn-by-doing-vNext/MyBlogSample/Features/PostAuthor.md

 ### Adding the Author to Posts [database, backend, frontend]

 Jim would like to involve other friends to write posts of blog, so he needs to indicate in the posts who is the author.
-At the moment he think it not is necessary to create the Authors entity, it will be enough to indicate the author.
+At the moment he think it not is necessary to create the Authors entity, it will be enough to indicate the author as string.
 Also he would like to have a list of posts from a specific author.

 Tom suggests inserting an Author field in the Posts table and pass a parameter in querystring to filter the list of post.